flatironinstitute/cryojax-ensemble-optimization/README.md

 ### CPU Installation

-Our library can be installed to be used with CPU via pip
+Our library can be installed to be used with a CPU via pip.

 ```bash
 pip install git+git@github.com:flatironinstitute/cryojax-ensemble-optimization.git